 Developed by Alcohol Change UK in 2013, the official Dry January public health campaign started with 4,000 participants in the United Kingdom during its first year.

-This year, a whopping 15% of all adults in the UK will be putting down the booze in January.
+In 2022, a whopping 15% of all adults in the UK put down the booze in January.

 What is the purpose of Dry January?
 The purpose of Dry January is usually to improve health and avoid alcohol dependency problems by giving up the booze for a month.
 It isn’t designed for people with alcoholism, but it’s an effective way to cut back on alcohol consumption before it may become a bigger problem.

 Is it healthy to do Dry January?
 Yes, it is healthy to do Dry January, for moderate and heavy drinkers alike.
-However, if you or a loved one experiences a condition such as alcohol use disorder, only abstaining for a month is not a great solution, like psychiatry and support groups.
+However, if you or a loved one experiences a condition such as alcohol use disorder, only abstaining for a month will be less impactful than solutions like psychiatry and support groups.

 Want to participate in the official Dry January challenge?
 Here’s where to sign up for the challenge through Alcohol Change UK and receive regular support throughout the month.